rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to properly connect EuroTokens to the euro system, an easy and value-transparent method of exchange is required.
 Just like private and public euros are exchangeable though local banks, a mechanism is needed to exchange between euros and EuroTokens at a 1:1 ratio.

-We implement a "gateway" between the private euro system and the digital euro.
+To do this, we implement a "gateway" between the private euro system and the digital euro.
 This gateway implements the EuroToken protocol on the one hand, and interfaces with banks on the other.

-In our current model, the gateways are designed to be run by public parties connected to the central bank.
-But we envision a possible future where multiple gateways are run by existing private money institutions who perform the heavy lifting of day to day transactions.
-In this system private banks act as an accounting system for the EuroToken without leveraging their EuroToken position.
+In our current design, the gateways are designed to be run by public parties associated with the central bank.
+Any detailed speculation on the best way to connect such a system to the established euro is best left to economists.
+However, we envision a possible future where multiple gateways are run by existing private money institutions who perform the heavy lifting of day to day exchange.
+In such a system private banks would act as an accounting system for the EuroToken exchange without being allowed to leverage their EuroToken position.
+The Central bank would allow these private institutions to conform to reserve requirements in the form of EuroToken holdings rather than only cash.
-The Central bank would still have the option to "limit cash reserves" of these institutions to disconnect the impact of a failing euro on the EuroToken in the same way as the value of phisical public money is currently insulated from such failing.
+By not allowing private banks to mint new EuroTokens, but only exchange them, the central bank can control the amount of EuroToken in circulation in a similar way to current public money.
+This would insulate the EuroToken from the impact of a failing euro or bank, in the same way as physical public money is currently insulated from such failing.

-This system allows for a smooth transition to a more EuroToken based euro system, while the established and regulated financial institutions are positioned properly in a place where financial services can be provided and a transition is smooth and beneficial to all parties.
+This way of connecting to the euro could allow for a smooth transition to a digital form of public money, while the established and regulated financial institutions are still positioned properly in a place where financial services can be provided.

 ## Transaction finality and Double-spending